Comforting your baby during needle procedures

 - Talk softly or sing to your baby.

-- If your baby is more than 34 weeks old, soft music or a mobile may be another option.
+- If your baby is at least 34 weeks gestational age, soft music or a mobile may be another option.

 - Provide gentle touch if not able to hold.